Why LEDs are a Sight for Sore Eyes

 CFL bulbs are popular in offices and commercial properties, but being exposed to their light day in and out can be very bad for your eyes.

-This is especially true of CFL bulbs in a 'cool' or 'bright white' colour temperature, as these are among the most damaging to our eyes, emitting UV rays with a visibly blue-ish hue and flickering.
+This is especially true of CFL bulbs in a 'cool' or 'bright white' colour temperature.
+These are among the most damaging to our eyes, emitting UV rays with a visibly blue-ish hue and flickering.

 From the video below, you'll be able to see why people who are sensitive often suffer from headaches and eyestrain when working under CFL bulb light for long periods of time.

 One way to address this issue is to consider switching to LED, both in your home and at the office.
-Some of the reasons to make the swap include; LEDs have a very minimal flicker, and they have a high CRI (Colour Rendering Index) of 80 meaning they mimic natural light to a much closer degree than their rivals.
+Reasons to make the swap include; LED's very minimal flicker, and their high CRI (Colour Rendering Index) of 80.
+This means they mimic natural light to a much closer degree than their rivals.
 Combined, this means that working under LED lighting is much softer on your eyes.

 Philips EyeComfort LEDs